wistepha/EHR-1.0/README.md

 > - run3: WBC = 50,249 | trigger rate = 10 kHz
 > - run4: WBC = 249 | trigger rates: 30 kHz, 60 kHz, 100 kHz

+* param.py
+> Contains parameters used in map.py

 * Pattern_init.mif
 > Memory initialisation file used in finalv3_1_top.v.
 It initialises the pattern memory to all 0.

+* rateXX.root
+> Contains hits per event distributions for individual wires.
+The measurements were performed with a rate parameter of XX.
+The phase shift performed, if mentioned in the file name, was 10.4 ns.

 * select_init.mif
 > Memory initialisation file used in finalv3_1_top.v.
 It initialises the wire select memory to all 1.